amamitpandey/Temp_repo/to_do.md

 Sql
-Remove unwanted file on onedrive and backup it. - done upto bnk dir Think about HDFC health insurance see earn FD on binace
+Remove unwanted file on onedrive and backup it. - done upto bnk dir Think about HDFC health insurance see earn FD on binace - if you want trading than no, if you want to keep reserve than yes

 # Check status monthly:
 LIC 4157 - last paid: pay after 14/06/26
 check status - Gender, DOB, father's name, mobile, Voter card of VP Bihar Remove Voter from Bengal gov.
-Apply all ration card in Bihar

 Check farmer status:
 https://dbtagriculture.bihar.gov.in/regfarmer/pmkisanadmin/StatusLogin.aspx